The latest on live streaming

 - In public live streams, viewers get involved by ‘liking’ videos and adding comments. • On some live streaming platforms, viewers can ‘gift’ live streamers.
 These ‘gifts’ can be converted into real money which can be spent online by the streamer

 Young people flock to Amazon-owned Twitch, one of the world’s most popular live streaming services, to watch famous gamers play popular games (of any age rating) like Fortnite (PEGI 15) and Call of Duty (PEGI 18).
 They can follow people or games and chat or message other Twitch members.

-Twitch is not available to those under the age of 13; those aged between 13 and 18 require parental permission.
+Officially, Twitch is not available to those under the age of 13; those aged between 13 and 18 require parental permission.

 Twitch doesn’t offer any parental controls although Twitch streamers can enable content warnings on their streams if they feel they are inappropriate for younger viewers.

 Every stream on Twitch has live-chat, meaning viewers can discuss and react to what they are seeing.

 There are no chat filters but individual broadcasters can ban specific words and the bigger channels are more likely to be safer options in this respect.
 However, this is optional so young people on Twitch may still be exposed to inappropriate language and behaviour.

 The Whisper function allows users In the same channel to chat privately

 Parents should be wary of the ‘Whisper’ feature: keep an eye on this for any inappropriate messaging; chat sequences tend to stay logged for a few months.
 This feature can be turned off in the settings.